| | 5Rhythms® as Wekend or 5

 healthy expression and unregulated acting-out of emotions

 with shallow breathing and muscle tension.
+Emotions, positive and negative,

 can be experienced as a powerful surges of electricity going